 There are 5 major types of anxiety disorders.
 The links below will connect you with leading organization(s) specializing in each.

-A great fact sheet about anxiety disorders from our state chapter in Minnesota, Minnesota Association for Children's Mental Health.
+A great fact sheet about anxiety disorders from our state affiliate in Minnesota, Minnesota Association for Children's Mental Health.

 Founded in 1979, the Anxiety and Depression Association of America (ADAA) is an international nonprofit organization dedicated to the prevention, treatment, and cure of anxiety, depression, OCD, PTSD, and co-occurring disorders through education, practice, and research.